MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

 **††** Target `net6.0-windows` or above to use the embedded browser.

-**†††** Reference [Microsoft.Identity.Client.Desktop](https://www.nuget.org/packages/Microsoft.Identity.Client.Desktop) to use the embedded browser.
+**†††** Reference [Microsoft.Identity.Client.Desktop](https://www.nuget.org/packages/Microsoft.Identity.Client.Desktop) and call <xref:Microsoft.Identity.Client.Desktop.DesktopExtensions.WithWindowsDesktopFeatures%2A> to use the embedded browser.

 ## System web browser